 About Me

-My name is Liz Fogg, and I am a single, work-at-home mom to my wonderful 23-year-old son, Alec.
+My name is Liz Fogg, and I am a single, work-at-home mom to my wonderful 24-year-old son, Alec.

 I truly believe that everything happens for a reason, and that the heartache helps to form who we are as people, just as much as the joy.

 While serving in the US Army a short time after high school, I met my now ex-husband and became pregnant with my son.
 We made the decision that our child would not be raised by daycare, and I chose to use the military’s clause that allows pregnant women to be honorably discharged.
 While I support all that serve our country, and am proud to be a veteran, my priorities had changed and my son became the center of my universe.
 I have worked from home most of his life, which has allowed me to also homeschool him.
-I choose to continue to homeschool him as a single parent because it allows us to travel and explore the country on our schedule, and to give him a fully rounded education.
-We spent an entire month a couple summers ago driving from coast to coast seeing many of this nation’s landmarks.
-We have plans to do it again this fall, with different destinations in mind.
+I chose to continue to homeschool him as a single parent because it allowed us to travel and explore the country on our schedule, and to give him a fully rounded education.
+We spent an entire month one summer driving from coast to coast seeing many of this nation’s landmarks.

-I have spent 15 years in the pageant industry doing nearly everything there is to do, with few exceptions.
-I have worked alongside some great state directors, judged for state and national pageants, worked backstage for Miss USA and Miss Universe, and chaperoned and assisted with a long list of state and national pageants over the years.
-People ask why I do it, especially when they learn that it is mostly as a volunteer.
-My passion is helping others to live their dreams and learning more about themselves, and pageantry is a great way to do that.
+I spent 15 years in the pageant industry doing nearly everything there is to do, with few exceptions.
+I worked alongside some great state directors, judged for state and national pageants, worked backstage for Miss USA and Miss Universe, and chaperoned and assisted with a long list of state and national pageants over the years.
+People ask why I did it, especially when they learn that it is mostly as a volunteer.
+My passion is helping others to live their dreams and learning more about themselves, and pageantry was a great way to do that.

 When I took on the title of Ms. Arizona US Universal 2013, I did over 65 appearances, in 6 different states.
 I put thousands of miles on my car doing everything from volunteering countless hours for various charities, to attending red carpet events, speaking to elementary school children, and walking 40 miles in a weekend for Breast Cancer research.
 I flew to NYC to help with cleanup after Super Storm Sandy, and rallied for people to send needed clothing and supplies to the town of Broad Channel when my mom, and the entire town, lost everything in the storm and they weren’t receiving assistance.